Arial/docs← Agent view

 -d '{"events":[{"event":"user.signed_in","properties":{"method":"google"},"context":{ ... }}]}'

-POST /v1/identify takes the same Authorization: Bearer wk_... header and a { "user_id", "traits" } body; it currently returns 202 without persisting traits (server-side identity store is a follow-up).
+POST /v1/identify takes the same Authorization: Bearer wk_... header and a { "user_id", "anonymous_id"?, "account_id"?, "traits"? } body.
+When anonymous_id is present, Arial records the anonymous→identified link that powers cross-domain funnel stitching.
+Traits are accepted but not yet persisted (server-side trait store is a follow-up).

 Read analytics